Psalm 119: Structure

 Psalm 119 is one of several acrostic poems found in the Bible.
 Its 176 verses are divided into 22 stanzas, one for each of the 22 characters that make up the Hebrew alphabet.
 In the Hebrew text, each of the eight verses of each stanza begins with the same Hebrew letter.
 This feature was not maintained in the Septuagint, except that many manuscripts have placed at the beginning of each stanza the name of the corresponding Hebrew letter (for example, ʾalef the first stanza, the last is taw).

 Because of this structure, the Psalm was one of the main occurrences of the Hebrew alphabet in the texts of the medieval and modern West.
+A Romanized version of the names of all the Hebrew letters, in a red typeface, can be seen in this circa 1455 Gutenberg edition of the Latin Vulgate; in which someone also added by hand the Hebrew letters Aleph through Zayin in the margin.

 Each of the 22 sections of 8 verses is subheaded with the name of a letter in the Hebrew alphabet.
-These subheadings are spelled very differently amongst the various Bible text versions, even amongst the translations into different foreign languages.
-Their antiquated spellings shown in the Authorized King James Version of 1611 were written with influences of Latin and German medieval theological scholarship—forms which greatly differ from the standard modern-day renditions.
+These subheadings are spelled very differently in the various Bible text versions, even in translations.
+Their antiquated spellings shown in the Authorized King James Version of 1611 were written with influences of Latin and German medieval theological scholarship—forms that greatly differ from the standard modern-day renditions.

-Most printed editions also show the actual Hebrew letters along with these subheadings.
+Some printed editions (such as the Jewish Publication Society's The Holy Scriptures, the New International Version and the Legacy Standard Bible) also show the actual Hebrew letters along with these subheadings.